 Setting up a development environment for BCS in SharePoint 2013

-Learn about setting up a development environment for developing SharePoint 2013 solutions and apps for SharePoint using Business Connectivity Services (BCS).
+Learn about setting up a development environment for developing SharePoint 2013 solutions and SharePoint Add-ins using Business Connectivity Services (BCS).

 Applies to: SharePoint Server 2013

-You can create SharePoint 2013 solutions and apps for SharePoint by using BCS on a client computer or on a server computer, depending on the type of solution you are building.
+You can create SharePoint 2013 solutions and SharePoint Add-ins by using BCS on a client computer or on a server computer, depending on the type of solution you are building.